How to maintain weight loss

 While you're losing weight, you have the gratification of watching the numbers on the scale get smaller and of hearing compliments from friends and family.

 4 tips for maintaining your weight loss

-Losing weight will improve your health and give you more energy, but it won't cure everything like making a disliked job bearable.
-If weight loss brings up issues that you aren't sure how to handle, talk them over with a trusted friend or seek professional help.
+Losing weight will improve your health and give you more energy, but it won't cure a bad marriage or make a disliked job bearable.
+If weight loss brings up issues that you aren't sure how to handle, talk them over with a trusted friend or seek alternative help.

 Regular exercise is the key to maintaining weight loss.
-Record how often you walk, run, swim, or cycle and refer to it if the weight starts to creep back on.
-You may find you're letting your workouts slip.
+Record how often you walk, run, swim, or cycle and refer to it if the pounds start to creep back on.
+You'll probably find you're letting your workouts slip.

-Continue to go to your weekly WW Workshop and check in with your WW Coach, if you’re a Workshop + Digital member, or weigh yourself at home if you’re a Digital member.
-This will help keep your weight in check and gauge how you’re doing with maintaining.
-If you've gained a kilo or two, look back.
+Continue to go to your weekly Workshop and get weighed by your Coach, or weigh yourself.
+This will keep your weight in check and gauge how you’re doing with maintaining.
+If you've gained a pound or two, look back.
 Have you been eating larger portions?
 Exercising less?
 You can always get back on track.
 You’ve done it before, so you can do it again.

-Treat yourself to a manicure, a holiday, or a day off from work to celebrate maintenance milestones.
+Treat yourself to a manicure, a vacation, an afternoon in the hammock, or a day off from work to celebrate maintenance milestones.